Tennessee vs. Vanderbilt College Basketball Game Preview

 Why would tennessee win

-The two met for the first time in mid-January with a 20-point volunteer victory.
-Tennessee was terrible as the field kept the Commodores from doing much from outside, and it didn’t have to deal with a lot of play.
+The two had no problem meeting for the first time with a 20-point volunteer victory in mid-January.
+Tennessee was terrible as the field kept the Commodores from doing a lot from outside, and it didn’t have to deal with a lot of play.

-But few teams had anything to do against Wandy in their last 12 matches against ten.
+But some teams have struggled a lot against Wandy in ten of their last 12 matches.
 It is not a terrible team, but it is very inconsistent and it does not give itself a lot of breaks – there are not enough rebellions or big defensive plays.

 It is the worst team in the SEC that prevents teams from the field, but …